terefang/rpg-srds/Bare-Bone-Lite-d100/src/main/adoc/BBL_00_SRD_d100.md

 ### Exact Roll (Optional Rule)

 If you roll the exact test threshold, this is considered a Crit with Effect Level 10.

-### Alternative Difficulty (Optional Rule)

-The test threshold is the skill value.
-Roll d100 and establish an effect level as per normal rules.
-Score at least an effect level equal or greater than the alternative difficulty for success.

-The final effect level is the difference from the alternative difficulty.

-*Example:* the pc rolls and scores an effect level of 4 for a Difficult task -- the final effect level is 3 and the task is successful.

 ### Rolling at Advantage or Disadvantage